-Unit 3: Media narratives and pre-production
+Unit 3: Media narratives, contexts and pre-production

-Students explore stories that circulate in society through media narratives.
-They consider the use of media codes and conventions to structure meaning, and how this construction is influenced by the social, cultural, ideological and institutional contexts of production, distribution, consumption and reception.
-Students use the pre-production stage of the media production process to design a production for a specified audience.
-They explore and experiment with media technologies to develop skills in their selected media form.
-Students undertake pre-production processes appropriate to their selected media form and develop written and visual documentation to support the production and post-production of a media product in Unit 4.
+In this unit, students explore stories that circulate in society through a close analysis of a media narrative.
+They consider the use of codes and narrative conventions to structure meaning and explore the role these play in media narratives.
+Students study how social, historical, institutional, culture, economic and political contexts may influence the construction of media narratives and audience readings.
+They undertake pre-production planning appropriate to their selected media form and develop written and visual planning documents to support the production and post-production of a media product in Unit 4.
+The three Areas of Study invite students to consider: